 Dehydrating food in convection ovens is an oft-asked question.
-And if you’re just starting out and don’t want to splurge on a dehydrator AND you already have a convection oven, then we say “give it a try!”
+And if you’re just starting out and don’t want to splurge on a dehydrator AND you already have a convection oven, then we say “try it!”

 For those of you with a convection oven that uses a fan for air circulation, you’re almost ready to go.
-One thing you need to check with your convection oven is that the temperature can be set below 200° F as our fruits and vegetables are dehydrated at 125°F to 135° F degree range.
-Any hotter than that range and you’ll be likely to cook, rather than dehydrate, your fruits and vegetables.
+One thing you need to check with your convection oven is that we can set the temperature below 200° F as our fruits and vegetables need to be dehydrated at 125°F to 135° F degree range.
+Any hotter than that range and you’ll be likely to cook—rather than dehydrate—your fruits and vegetables.

-To dehydrate food properly and get consistent results, you do need to have good air circulation.
-With a regular oven, be it your every-day electric or gas oven—or a convection oven—people often leave the oven door slightly ajar in an effort to create air circulation.
+To dehydrate food properly and get consistent results, you need to have good air circulation.
+With a regular oven, be it your every-day electric or gas oven—or a convection oven—people often leave the oven door slightly ajar to create air circulation.

-This will obviously result in keeping an eye on your oven temperature so you’ll need to have a thermometer in there to make sure you’re dehydrating your foods at an even temperature.
+This will obviously result in monitoring your oven temperature, so you’ll need to have a thermometer in there to make sure you’re dehydrating your foods at an even temperature.
 Again, too hot and you’ll be cooking your food.
 Too cool means you’ll spend hours more drying it out.

-Honestly, maybe it’s just time to bite the bullet and get one of these starter model dehydrators.
-I have both the Excalibur and Nesco starter brand dehydrators and both work just fine.
-Neither one of them cost a fortune either!
+Honestly, maybe it’s just time to bite the bullet and get either of these starter-model dehydrators.
+I have both the Excalibur and Nesco starter-brand dehydrators and both work just fine.
+Neither one of them cost a fortune, either!

 * As an Amazon Associate, I earn a small commission from qualifying purchases.
 The price you pay doesn't increase.